 Fatigue is the weakening of a material caused by repeatedly applied loads.
 Depending on the cyclic nature of the stress, material can fail quickly or over prolonged periods.
-Since the aforementioned incidents there have been other examples of infamous fatigue failures, which have cost limitless amounts of personal injury, machine down time and of course, bad PR!
+Fatigue failures have cost companies billions due to loss productivity, personal injury, machine down time and of course, bad PR for OEM’s!
 So for welded-steel structures subject to dynamic loading, and the engineers who design them, fatigue life is a top priority.
-Traditional methods such as hammer peening and burr grinding are successful in extending fatigue life, but welding consultancy company Technoweld is introducing a vastly more effective and efficient technique, relatively unknown in Australia, called Ultrasonic Peening (UP).
+Traditional methods such as hammer peening and burr grinding provide an increase in extending fatigue life, but welding consultancy company Technoweld recommends a vastly more effective and efficient technique, relatively unknown and implemented in Australia, called Ultrasonic Peening (UP).

-UP is a mechanical method that can be applied to a weld to reduce tensile residuals tresses and locally modify the weld geometry to improve fatigue performance and prolong fatigue life.
-Furthermore, it can reshape the appearance of welding toe and intensify the strength by surface engineering.
+UP is a mechanical method that can be applied to a weld to reduce tensile residual stresses and locally modify the weld toe geometry to vastly improve fatigue performance and prolong fatigue life.
+Furthermore, it reshapes the appearance of weld toe and intensifies the compressive stress in areas of stress concentrations.

 UP was developed in 1972 by two Russian scientists to enhance the fatigue and corrosion attributes of ship and submarine structures.
 It is now utilised in defence, aerospace, mining, offshore drilling, shipbuilding, infrastructure, automotive, energy production, construction, and other industry sectors.